How to Conduct an HR Investigation in 8 Steps: Everything You Need to Know

 - State and local nondiscrimination laws

-Because of this, we recommend at least discussing every complaint with your legal team to be sure you’re taking the right steps for both your organization and the employees involved.
+Because of this, we recommend discussing every complaint with your legal team to ensure you’re taking the right steps for both your organization and the employees involved.

 The Equal Employment Opportunity Commission (EEOC) doesn’t mandate a set timeline for an investigation.
 However, when you receive a complaint, the EEOC clearly states that you should act immediately.